 Minor core muscles include the latissimus dorsi, gluteus maximus, and trapezius.

 The minor ones will be important to remember later when we go into muscle integration.

 Rather than break down each individual part of the core.
 Instead, we’ll break it down into 2 critical functions the core engages in.

 Get good at these 2 things, and you’re covered for the most part.
 As a side note, later in life or during / post-pregnancy, the pelvic floor will also be necessary.
-For this, the main exercise recommended is to hold as if you need to go to the toilet and you’re holding it in.
-Do that for as long as possible, which assists in pelvic floor activation.
+For this, the main exercise recommended is to hold it as if you need to go to the toilet and you’re holding it in.
+Do that for as long as possible, assisting pelvic floor activation.

 We can call this core stability, and exercises like a plank would work well when done correctly.
 We will provide a video of a good plank later in this article.

-2. DYNAMIC CORE FUNCTION – Things get much more complicated when we go dynamic.
-We need to consider our skeletal structure (as a lever) in addition to the force of external resistance.
+DYNAMIC CORE FUNCTION – Things get much more complicated when we go dynamic.
+We need to consider our skeletal structure (as a lever) and the force of external resistance.
 As a result, a much more complicated connection of muscles is involved.